sunnyyang27/tftstats/README.md

 - next to the label "Last 10 games", there is a selector to go to the next 10 games or select a specific page of games
 - when a page has been selected, the games should update
 - replace the label with "Games 1-10" and update based on the current page

-#### Trait UI improvements
-As a user, I want all the trait images to have the same size and be coloured depending on the trait level. (ss)

-Acceptance criteria:
-- trait images have the same size.
-Currently Ironclad is too small
-- On Home page, traits should be coloured depending on trait level.
-- On Final Comp Stats page, under "Average Placement by Trait", remove the trait image next to the input, replace the first column's rows with the coloured trait image, and add a tooltip as "TraitLevel"
-- On Final Comp Stats page, under "Best Final Traits", remove "Trait" column, the trait image, and add a tooltip as "TraitName TraitLevel"
-- the colouring should match how TFT does it in game

-Design:
-- trait images should be replaced with svg that have an outline and a fill
-- the outline and fill colour can be changed based on trait level
-- determine logic for associating a trait level with a colour

 #### Final Comp page: display current traits
 As a user, when I add champions to my team I want to see the number of units per trait.